trevor-arthur/go-learning/README.md

 **• Catnapped:** Where did your cat go, and who napped him in the first place?

 **• Currency Converter:** Check out what your USD is in another currency!

+**• Stock Market:** Ride the bulls and bears of the market in this stock market simulator!